rasputtintin/email-notifier/README.md

   }
 ```

-Those can be passed as the following environmental variables:
+Those can be passed as the following environment variables:

 ```
 {